woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-setup.md

 > Each agent is able to process one build by default.
 >
-> If you have 4 agents installed and connected to the Drone server, your system will process 4 builds in parallel.
+> If you have 4 agents installed and connected to the Woodpecker server, your system will process 4 builds in parallel.
 >
 > You can add more agents to increase the number of parallel builds or set the agent's `WOODPECKER_MAX_PROCS=1` environment variable to increase the number of parallel builds for that agent.